 Brining your turkey will take it from “just okay” to “now, that’s a great turkey!”.

-It’s a step that many people overlook or ignore, but I’m a firm believer in bringing if you want a juicy and flavorful turkey.
+It’s a step that many people overlook or ignore, but I’m a firm believer in brining if you want a juicy and flavorful turkey.

 I think we all probably have at least one core memory of biting into a hunk of turkey as a kid and feeling like we were just spoon-fed wood pulp from a lumberjack.
 I always thought that’s why gravy was invented.
 To save the poor bird.